Camping on Vancouver Island

 Backcountry vs Frontcountry Camping

 Generally speaking, backcountry camping means that you are not near a road or developed area.
-Parks BC defines it as an area that is more than 1 km from any highway or park road, not accessible by vehicle and has limited facilites.
+Parks BC identifies it as an area that is more than 1 km from any highway or park road, not accessible by vehicle and has limited facilites.

 At the provincial park backcountry sites, campers can expect to carry all their equipment (including water) to a remote site.